Zappos CEO, Tony Hsieh, estimates that poor hiring decisions cost his company more than $100,000,000 over 11 years.

-Gallup research shows that only 10 percent of people have “natural” management talent that must be deliberately developed.
-It asserted organizations fail to choose the right talent for a “manager” position a staggering 82 percent of the time.
+Gallup research shows that only 10 percent of people have “natural” management talent.
+It claims organizations fail to choose the right talent for a manager position a staggering 82 percent of the time.
 Data from the Department of Labor suggests that the cost of a single poor hire is at least 30 percent of the employee’s first-year earnings.
-At the senior level, those costs tend to grow exponentially when someone who is a poor fit for the company culture is responsible for managing others or hiring.
+At the senior level, those costs increase exponentially.
+And when someone is a poor fit and is responsible for managing others or hiring, culture is compromised.
 Put aside the actual cost of hiring someone who is a poor fit and take into consideration the toll a bad hire takes on a manager’s patience and on the morale of fellow colleagues, not to mention other additional costs if that person must be replaced.

 Hiring is an Art

 The act of hiring requires the right skills.
 Asking someone without the right HR and hiring skills to handle hiring is the first problem.
 Another issue for many companies is time, or a lack thereof.
 Many organizations need to fill a role – especially at the executive level – in a hurry.
 If a key employee departs unexpectedly, it can throw a major wrench in overall productivity for the company.
 Too often, hiring managers put urgency before finding the right fit.
 Candidates that have the technical expertise must also require the right management style and fit in with the overall culture of your organization to truly thrive.